Icinga/icinga-doc/markdown/en/checkscheduling.md

-The scheduling of service checks, their execution, and the processing of their results can be a bit difficult to understand, so let's look at a simple example.
-Look at the diagram below - we'll refer to it as we explain how things are done.
+The scheduling of service checks, their execution, and the processing of their results can be a bit difficult to understand, so let's look at a explain how things are done.

 ![](../images/checktiming.png)